Liger: Linearizing Large Language Models to Gated Recurrent Structures: Related Work

 \section{Related Work}

 \textbf{Linear Recurrent Models and their Hybrid.} To address the challenges of quadratic complexity computation cost in standard softmax attention, many linear recurrent models are proposed to achieve efficient training and inference.
 Data-dependent gating/decay has been proved as an effective mechanism to control the memory changes and improve sequence modeling expressiveness \citep{yang2023gated,peng2024eagle,qin2024hgrn2,zhang2024gsa,du2025mom}.
-Recently, some layer-wise hybrid model architectures have been proposed to compensate for the lack of memory capacity in the linear recurrent models, such as StripedHyena-Nous \citep{polistripedhyena}, Jamba \citep{lieber2024jamba} and Zamba \citep{glorioso2024zamba}.
-In addition, integration of softmax and linear attention shows great potential as a new hybrid attention paradigm, such as Agent Attention \citep{han2024agentattention}, GSA \citep{zhang2024gsa} and Minimax-01 \cite{minimax2025minimax}.
-However, all of these hybrid attention architectures introduce extra modules (e.g. feature mapping and gate modules) that need to be trained from scratch, which increases the complexity of the model architecture design and may lead to suboptimal softmax attention approximation.
+Recently, some layer-wise hybrid model architectures have been proposed to compensate for the lack of memory capacity in the linear recurrent models, such as StripedHyena-Nous \citep{polistripedhyena}, Jamba \citep{lieber2024jamba}, Zamba \citep{glorioso2024zamba}, Hymba \cite{dong2024hymba}, Titans \cite{behrouz2024titans} and Minimax-01 \cite{minimax2025minimax}.
+Actually, all of these hybrid attention architectures introduce extra modules (e.g. feature mapping or gate modules) that need to be trained from scratch, which increases the complexity of the model architecture design and may lead to suboptimal softmax attention approximation.
+In addition, integration of softmax and linear attention shows great potential as a new intra-layer hybrid attention paradigm, such as Agent Attention \citep{han2024agentattention}, Based \cite{arora2024simple}, GSA \citep{zhang2024gsa}.
+However, these inter-layer hybrid attention forms have linear recurrent modules that only focus on long-term modeling and ignore local information \cite{arora2024simple}, and lack a gating mechanism and the approximation of the attention output distribution by controlling the hybrid ratio (or hybrid weights) \cite{han2024agentattention,arora2024simple}, which is particularly critical in the linearization process.

 \textbf{Linearizing Large Language Models.} Linearizing or fine-tuning (uptraining) transformers to linear-RNNs could significantly reduce the cost of training a brand-new large-scale linear recurrent model architecture by distilling knowledge from pre-trained LLMs.
 Most linearization methods are proposed to uptrain transformer-based LLMs into linear-RNNs by introducing extra feature mapping modules \citep{kasai2021finetuningpretrainedtransformersrnns,mercat2024linearizinglargelanguagemodels,chen2024dijiang} or adding a loss \citep{zhang2024hedgehog,bick2024transformersssms,zhang2024lolcats} to approximate softmax attention.
 However, these methods have to introduce extra modules that cannot reuse the existing pre-trained LLM weights and need to be trained from scratch, which may not match the output of the original attention and increases the complexity of the model architecture, leading to suboptimal attention approximation.